Heinrich Severloh: Widerstandsnest 62

-On D-Day (June 6, 1944) WN-62 was manned by 27 members of the 716th Infantry Division and 13 members of Severloh's 352nd Division, whose task was to direct fire of the 10.5 cm artillery batteries located 5 kilometres inland at Houtteville.
+On D-Day (June 6, 1944) WN-62 was manned by 27 members of the 716th Static Infantry Division and 13 members of Severloh's 352nd Division, whose task was to direct fire of the 10.5 cm howitzer artillery batteries located five kilometres inland at Houtteville.

-Defences included two type H669 concrete casemates, one empty and the other with a 75mm artillery piece, a 50mm anti-tank gun, two 50mm mortars, a twin-barrelled MG 34 7.92mm machine gun on an anti-aircraft mount and two prewar Polish machine guns.
+Defences included two type H669 concrete casemates, one empty and the other with a 75 mm artillery piece, a 50 mm anti-tank gun, two 50 mm mortars, a twin-barrelled 7.92 mm MG 34 machine gun on an anti-aircraft mount and two prewar Polish Ckm wz.30 machine guns.
 Another 50 mm anti-tank gun covered the rear, and the perimeter was ringed by barbed wire and anti personnel mines.

 Severloh was assigned to a Senior Lieutenant Bernhard Frerking as an orderly.
-While Frerking coordinated the artillery fire of the battery at Houtteville from a bunker, Severloh says he manned a MG 42 machine gun, and fired on approaching American troops with the machine gun and two Karabiner 98k rifles; while a sergeant whom he did not know, kept him supplied with ammunition from a nearby ammo bunker until 15:30.
-He claimed to have fired over 13,500 rounds with the machine gun and 400 with the rifles.
+While Frerking coordinated the artillery fire of the battery at Houtteville from a bunker, Severloh says he manned an MG 42 machine gun, and fired on approaching American troops with the machine gun and two Karabiner 98k rifles; while a sergeant whom he did not know, kept him supplied with ammunition from a nearby ammo bunker until 15:30.

+According to his own post-war account, Heinrich Severloh claimed to have fired approximately 13,500 rounds from an MG 42, along with a further 400 rounds from two Karabiner 98k rifles during the D-Day landings at Omaha Beach.
+Based on an average weight of 30 grams per linked MG 42 round and 27 grams per rifle round, the total quantity of 7.92×57mm Mauser ammunition would have weighed over 415 kilograms.

 Interviewed in 2004, he said: "It was definitely at least 1,000 men, most likely more than 2,000.
 But I do not know how many men I shot.
 It was awful.
 Thinking about it makes me want to throw up."

+While these figures appear across several accounts, they are based solely on Severloh’s personal memory, expressed over half a century after the event.
+Historians remain sceptical as his numbers imply a rate of fire, and hit ratio that experts consider implausible.

 Surrender and captivity

-Severloh retreated to the nearby village of Colleville-sur-Mer, with Kurt Warnecke also from the 352nd and Franz Gockel from the 716th, where he surrendered the next day.
-His commanding officer, Lt.
-Frerking, and most of the other defenders of WN-62 were killed at their posts by American troops.
+Severloh retreated to the nearby village of Colleville-sur-Mer with Kurt Warnecke where they surrendered the next day.
+Lt.
+Frerking, along with others from the artillery observation post, was killed near the communications bunker by American fire.

 Severloh was first sent as a prisoner of war to Boston, United States.
 In December 1946, he was transferred to Bedfordshire, England as forced labor working on road construction.
 Severloh was returned to Germany in March 1947 after his father wrote to the British military authorities saying he was needed to work back on the farm.